 When you support your liver, you're also supporting your hormonal system—because the liver is where hormones are manufactured.

 So the benefits of burdock root are an excellent choice for women seeking support through your menstruating, menopausal, and post-menopausal years.

 Burdock root is also known for immune system benefits, and is often included in various formulas for preventing and addressing chronic illnesses.

 You can eat the roots to receive the benefits of burdock root, or extract them by making a medicinal tincture.

 A favorite of macrobiotic cooking, burdock adds a mildly sweet, earthy flavor to stir fry, cooked vegetables, or in soups.

-I always feel that when I make my own medicines or harvest wild foods like burdock, I get double the benefit.
 The healing starts right out there in the garden . . . happy digging!

 Spread the wild wise woman ways!
 Link to this article from your website, or share with your friends using this button~